neopostmodern/f3d/README.md

 it currently relies on [this workaround](https://github.com/laurentj/slimerjs/issues/154#issuecomment-58495876) which is **very slow** and relies on `convert`, i.e. ImageMagick.
 I recommend enabling it only for the final rendering.

+## Configuration
+In the configuration file you must specify paths (not names!) of the required executables

 ## File Format (.f3d.json)
 The setting is stored in JSON.